ngbeslhang/kv-public-transport-info/docs/kv/lines/kelana-jaya.md

 This chart emulates Singapore's SMRT duration chart shown in each of the stations, which means each station's page will also have their own duration chart for each directions.
 This section intends to serve both as a reference to how to construct the chart as well as the duration from each terminal stations (from which you can subtract the time taken to your destination station from the time taken to your origin station).

 For each direction, the actual time taken to reach each station is added, before rounded up or down depending on whether the time / 60 is above or below .5 decimal places.

-The logic here is that any underestimations will be balanced out by the overestimations, which should lead to more consistent time.
+The logic here is that any underestimations will be balanced out by the overestimations.

 The time measured for each stations will be available soon in a separate spreadsheet.